magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

 <div class="bs-callout bs-callout-tip" markdown="1">
   **No** – “Magento is the flexible commerce solution.”

-  Yes – “With Magento you can customize everything in your site’s design, ranging from storefront interface to background processes.”
+  Yes – “With Magento, almost everything can be customized, from the storefront user interface theme to the site's backend processes.”

+---

   **No** – “This SaaS feature is only available in Magento Commerce.”